 Late (2013–2015) air filter arrangement

-Years ago, I bought some Jitsie filtered airbox tops (part number JI712-999).
+Years ago, I bought a Jitsie filtered airbox top (part number JI712-999).
 This is helpful with the early bikes as you can clean the filtered top instead of the internal airbox filter.
-However, it does affect the fueling, and the fit is far from perfect.
+However, it does affect the fueling, and must be bent to fit.
+The resulting fit is far from perfect.

 TwinAir filter (P/N 158212) for late-model bikes